Hazardous waste ‘track and trace’ using Internet of Things technology

 The IMaR Gateway and Astellas collaborated on an Enterprise Ireland Innovation Partnership feasibility study to use IoT technologies – such as RFID scanning and web-services integration – to address the problem of track and trace of pharmaceutical waste from source to industrial disposal overseas.
 Advanced hazardous waste track and trace management systems are becoming increasingly important across many industrial sectors, using a complex combination of identification labels to track waste containers at point of origin – enabling accurate departmental and cost centre analysis and a traceable product.
 Few systems, however are fully automated and therefore are prone to error.
 Continual traceability of the waste produced is one of the optimal goals of an automated waste tracking system.

-energy needs from renewables
+of energy needs from renewables

 The Astellas Ireland & IMaR partnership